rust-lang/cargo/src/doc/guide.md

 And that’s it!
 The next `cargo build` will automatically build `hello_utils` and all of its own dependencies, and others can also start using the crate as well.
-However, dependencies with only a path are not permitted on crates.io.
-If we wanted to publish our `hello_world` crate, we would need to publish a version of `hello_utils` to crates.io (or specify a git repository location) and specify it in the dependencies line:
+However, crates that use dependencies specified with only a path are not permitted on crates.io.
+If we wanted to publish our `hello_world` crate, we would need to publish a version of `hello_utils` to crates.io (or specify a git repository location) and specify its version in the dependencies line as well:

 ```toml
 [dependencies]